Social security of an entrepreneur

-The Federation of Finnish Enterprises wishes to remedy the defects related to the social security of an entrepreneur.
-An entrepreneur is entitled to almost all the same social benefits (such as daily sickness allowance, unemployment security benefits, parental allowance etc.) as a wage earner.
-However, there are still differences in the social security position.
+Suomen Yrittäjät wants to fix the system of social security for an entrepreneur.
+An entrepreneur is entitled to almost all the same social benefits (such as daily sickness allowance, unemployment benefit, parental allowance etc.) as a wage earner.
+However, there are still differences in social security.
 Some of these cannot be removed due to the nature of entrepreneurship.
 However, many defects can be addressed.

-Unemployment Security: Becoming an entrepreneur still causes problems for family members living in the same household with the entrepreneur when they seek social benefits.
-Part of the reason for this is that the administration does not always understand the nature of entrepreneurship.
-Another reason is that the status of a family member in terms of social insurance may change from a wage earner to an entrepreneur without him or her realizing this.
+Unemployment security: Becoming an entrepreneur still causes problems for family members living in the same household with the entrepreneur when they seek social benefits.
+Part of the reason for this is that bureacuracy does not always understand the nature of entrepreneurship.
+Another reason is that the status of a family member in terms of social insurance may change from a wage earner to an entrepreneur without him or her realizing it.

-Significant reforms were introduced to the Unemployment Security Act at the start of 2013 and 2014, making it easier for both the YEL entrepreneur and the entrepreneur’s family member who is considered to be an entrepreneur in the unemployment security system to obtain unemployment benefit.
-More allowances would still be required for family members living in the same household with the entrepreneur who are employed by the enterprise.
-They are considered employees in all other legislation, are often members of a trade union and insure themselves through a wage earners’ unemployment fund.
+The Unemployment Security Act was overhauled significantly at the start of 2013 and 2014, making it easier for both the YEL-paying entrepreneur, and the entrepreneur’s family member who is considered an entrepreneur in the unemployment security system, to get unemployment benefit.
+More needs to be done to ease the position of family members living in the same household as the entrepreneur who work for his or her company.
+They are considered employees in all other legislation, are often members of a trade union and insure themselves through a wage-earners’ unemployment fund.
 However, when their employment ends, they do not receive unemployment benefit due to their status as an entrepreneur.
-Due to this, the FFE demands that the concept of an entrepreneur is standardized to correspond to the definition in the Self-Employed Persons’ Pensions Act also in terms of unemployment security.
-Alternatively, at least the family members who do not own a share of the enterprise should be excluded from the definition of an entrepreneur in terms of unemployment security.
+Because of this, Suomen Yrittäjät demands that the concept of an entrepreneur be standardized to correspond to the definition in the Self-Employed Persons’ Pensions Act, including in terms of unemployment security.
+Alternatively, at the very least, the family members who do not own a share of the company should be excluded from the definition of an entrepreneur in terms of unemployment security.

 Combining entrepreneurship and parenthood should be made easier.
-Only 54 percent of entrepreneurs have been able to take family leave in connection with the birth of their child.
-This was shown by a questionnaire conducted by the FFE in autumn 2016.
-Due to this, the FFE demands more flexible ways to combine entrepreneurship and taking care of a child while receiving parental allowance.
-In terms of maternity allowance and parental allowance, the Health Insurance Act should be reformed so that an entrepreneur can share and divide the benefits more flexibly and over a longer period of time.
+Only 54% of entrepreneurs have been able to take family leave when they have a child.
+This was revealed by a questionnaire done by Suomen Yrittäjät in autumn 2016.
+Due to this, Suomen Yrittäjät calls for more flexible ways to combine entrepreneurship and childcare while receiving children’s allowance.
+In terms of maternity allowance and parental allowance, the Health Insurance Act should be reformed to allow an entrepreneur to share and spread out the benefits more flexibly and over a longer period of time.